Helmholtz-HiRSE/helmholtz-hirse.github.io/_events/2025_06_13-rsehpcatisc.md

 For the second time an RSEHPC workshop will be held at ISC.
 In this workshop, the focus will be placed on discussing the impact, usages, and implementations of continuous integration and benchmarking for heterogeneous, extreme-scale HPC systems.

-Submission for lightning talk contributions is open.
+Submission for lightning talk contributions is now closed.
+Program will follow soon.

 <!--more-->